NoCheatPlus/Docs/Development/Discussion/Design.md

 #### Still simple: push entries up/down.

 Pistons moving one time up might already be "ok", can't call that "playable" yet.
+Lots improved around build 967, allowing to reuse an id until having left that block.

 Pointers:
 * Even on a local test server the player would stand in-air on top of an already retracted block.
+Thus on-ground judgment needs to account for this case.

 Conclusions:
 * We do need on-ground tracking as well.
 Following problems: